BrownCSCI1230/projects_ray/docs/ray_1/README.md

 ## 5 README

 You must submit a README in Markdown format.
 This file should contain basic information about your design choices.
 You should also include any known bugs or any extra credits you’ve implemented.

+For extra credits, please describe what you've done and roughly point out the related code segment.
+If you implement any extra feature that requires you to add a parameter for the QSettings and the `RayTracerConfig`, please also document it accordingly so that the TAs won't miss anything when grading your assignment.

 Please note that the README is worth **5 points** of your assignment grade!

 ## 6 Handling in